openedx-unsupported/edx-certificates/README.md

         nosetests

-   Note that this will run tests that will fail unless AWS credentials are setup.
+   These are more integration tests than unit tests, and will be exercising your certificate configuration, your file pathing, and your S3 credentials.
+Some tests may fail, but the code may still be working properly; you'll have to investigate to discover what the failed test is diagnostic of.
 To run just the tests for local on-disk publishing run:

         nosetests tests.gen_cert_test:test_cert_gen